SOLVING THE 1965 EXETER NH SIGHTINGS

 - The site has been located on USGS maps (1950) and aerial photos:

-- You can zoom right in on it without moving.
+- You can zoom right in on it.

 - There is a street view link.
-You are there, but slightly northwest.
+You are there.

 - Face southeast in the street view.
-Telephone pole #668 is the second pole you see.
+Telephone pole #668 is near the manufactured home (which was not

 - Notes about the site and photo: